-Ayano "Sena" Senaha has served as COO of the Company since 2021 and Senior Vice President since 2018.
+Ayano "Sena" Senaha has served as Senior Vice President since 2018.
 Ms. Senaha has played a major role in the rapid globalization of the Company, having led and contributed to several post-merger integrations and having developed a corporate governance structure which ensures the balance of business strategies and risk management.
 Ms. Senaha has served as a Director of the Company since 2020 and we believe that she is an appropriate person to sustainably improve the enterprise value of the Company, and should continue to serve as a Director.